What is a basketball cut?

 So, to counter that, 2 performs the fade cut towards the right side corner, receives the ball from 1, and has an opportunity to take the open jump shot.

-The fill cut occurs when an offensive player moves to occupy an empty spot on the court such as the top, wing, slot, or corner, particularly after that space had been previously filled by a teammate.
+A fill cut occurs when an offensive player moves to occupy an empty spot on the court such as the top, wing, slot, or corner, particularly after that space had been previously filled by a teammate.

 Furthermore, during offensive execution, if an offensive player cuts to an area that was previously held by a teammate, especially as an immediate secondary action, then that is generally referred to as fill and replace.